Introduction to Instrument Calibration

 When calibrating an instrument, such as a panel meter or temperature controller, it is necessary to input a precise known electrical signal.

 The instrument's display or output value can then be adjusted to match the input signal. a signal reference is used to generate the precision

 signal.
 Signal references are available as voltage references, current references and frequency references.
-When working with an instrument that
+When working with an instrument

 reproduce a sensor output.
 Many signal references and simulators can not only generate signals but read them as well.

-Fluidized Sand Bath Temperature Probe Calibrators
+Fluidized Sand Bath Calibrators

 Fluidized baths provide safe, rapid heat transfer and accurate temperature control, enabling you to efficiently and safely calibrate and maintain

+temperature sensitive instruments.
 The principle of fluidization occurs when a gas usually low pressure air or nitrogen flows upward through a

 partially-filled chamber or retort of dry, inert particles of aluminum oxide.
 The gas flows at a low velocity, which sets the particles in motion,

 separates them, then suspends them to a stable level to give the particles the appearance of turbulence quite similar to the state of boiling liquid.

 Besides circulating and flowing like a liquid, fluidization solids exhibit excellent heat transfer characteristics.
-Temperature probes inserted
+Temperature probes inserted into

 the bath come to a consistent, stable temperature very quickly.

 ice point™ Calibration Reference Chambers